getnikola/nikola/docs/manual.rst

     Fancy dates are off, and DATE_FORMAT is used.

 DATE_FANCINESS = 1
-    Dates are recalculated in user’s timezone.
+    Dates are recalculated in the user’s timezone.
 Requires JavaScript.

 DATE_FANCINESS = 2
-    Dates are recalculated as relative time (eg. 2 days ago).
+    Dates are recalculated as relative time (e.g. 2 days ago).
 Requires JavaScript.

 In order to use fancy dates, your theme must support them.
 The built-in Bootstrap family supports it, but other themes might not by default.